 STOP!
 Put the jarred frosting back on the shelf.
 One thing that you really shouldn’t skimp out on is the frosting.
 Jarred frosting has a weird taste to it, and it’s super difficult to spread.
 If you go through the trouble of fixing up the box cake, you’ll undo all of your efforts if you don’t make your own frosting.
 Thankfully, frosting is pretty easy to make, and you can keep all of the ingredients you need in your pantry at all times just in case the urge strikes.

-1 cup Shortening
+1 cup Butter or Shortening

 4 cups confectioners sugar

 1/2 cup of heavy whipping cream or milk (even water might work in a pinch)

 Chocolate icing: add cocoa powder or melted chocolate (to taste)